 One Facebook friend shopped for eight hours on Black Friday.
 Another took three friends and filled one shopping cart a piece.
 I looked at photo after photo as they flooded social media.
-There were a lot–and I mean A LOT–of shopping hashtags and not a single #OptOutside.
-The Black Friday critics on Twitter weren’t shy to call this out.
+There were a lot–and I mean A LOT–of shopping hashtags and not a single #OptOutside on my Facebook feed.
+The Black Friday critics on Twitter weren’t shy to call out their disappointment.
 And now I’d like to do the same.

 And while we’re on the subject of mixed messages, let’s talk REI.
 It’s wonderful that their employees get to spend extra time with their families instead of working on Black Friday.
 But Opt Outside is also clever marketing and branding that largely misses those Facebook Black Friday shopper friends I told you about.

 These families aren’t doing their outdoor shopping at REI on Black Friday, Cyber Monday, or any other day of the year.
 They’re shopping at Blain’s Farm and Fleet, Menards, and Bass Pro Shop.
 Or Walmart.
 That’s what happens when the only REI locations in Illinois are closer to open-air malls and Tesla dealerships than hiking trails and wilderness.